Equipment Use & Borrowing Provisions

 Equipment for CA 155, 355, 465, and 651 circulates out of the IMC Monday through 8:00 AM to 4:00 PM.
 No equipment checkouts, returns, or exchanges may occur in the IMC after these hours during the week or at any time on the weekend.
 Damaged equipment may be inspected outside of these hours at the discretion of the IMC staff.
 CA 155 and 355 students may reserve equipment for 24 hours (or Friday to Monday), up to twice a week.
 CA 465, 467, 468, 609, 651 and 659 students may reserve equipment for one week.
 No equipment reservations will be permitted between semesters.

-Spring 2022 addendum: Core equipment (camera, lenses, tripod, etc.) for CA 467 and 659 will be checked out to students for the semester.
-It will be placed in an equipment locker, where students will have access to it at appropriate times.
-A la carte equipment (optional lighting and grip) for CA 467 and 659 circulates out of the IMC only on Fridays and must come back on Mondays.
+Core equipment (camera, lenses, tripod, etc.) for CA 467 and 659 will be checked out to students for the semester.
+It will be placed in an equipment locker, where students will have access to it at appropriate times via a key set they can check out from the front desk.
+If an item is found to be broken or missing, the liability will fall on the group that checked out the key set for that particular locker.
+Because groups share lockers, the IMC reserves the right to investigate and interview students to determine liability.
+If equipment breaks, please notify the IMC immediately.
+A la carte equipment (optional lighting and grip) for CA 467 and 659 will also be available for checkout on an individual basis.

 LATE EQUIPMENT PICK-UPS